Death mask of Napoleon: History

-Napoleon's original death mask was created on 7 May 1821, a day and a half after the former emperor died on the island of St. Helena at age 51.
+Napoleon's original death mask was created on 7 May 1821, a day and a half after the former emperor died on the island of Saint Helena at age 51.
 Surrounding his deathbed were doctors from France and the United Kingdom.
 Some historical accounts contend that François Carlo Antommarchi (one of several doctors who encircled Napoleon's deathbed) cast the original "parent mould", which would later be used to reproduce bronze and additional plaster copies.

-Other records, however, indicate that Francis Burton, a surgeon attached to the British Army's Sixty-Sixth Regiment at St. Helena, presided at the emperor's autopsy and during that postmortem procedure cast the original mould.
+Other records, however, indicate that Francis Burton, a surgeon attached to the British Army's 66th Regiment at Saint Helena, presided at the emperor's autopsy and during that postmortem procedure cast the original mould.
 Antommarchi obtained from his British colleagues a secondary plaster mould from Burton's original cast.
 With that second-generation mould, Antommarchi in France reportedly made further copies of the death mask in plaster as well as in bronze.

-Yet another contention regarding the origins of the death mask and its copies is that Madame Bertrand, Napoleon's attendant on St. Helena, allegedly stole part of the original cast, leaving Burton with only the ears and back of the head.
+Yet another contention regarding the origins of the death mask and its copies is that Madame Bertrand, Napoleon's attendant on Saint Helena, allegedly stole part of the original cast, leaving Burton with only the ears and back of the head.
 The British doctor subsequently sued Bertrand to retrieve the cast, but failed.
 A year later Bertrand gave Antommarchi a copy of the mask, from which he had several copies made.
 One of those he sent to Lord Burghersh, the British envoy (representative) in Florence, asking him to pass it to sculptor Antonio Canova.
 However, Canova died before he had time to use the mask and instead the piece remained with Burghersh.
 The National Museums Liverpool version, cast by E. Quesnel, is thought to be a descendant of that mask.